TX-2/TX-2-simulator/OPEN-QUESTIONS.md

 11. Does indexation occur during the intermedia deferred addressing cycles?
 What value is used (a value from the index register, or the left-hand-side of the word loaded from the deferred location)?
+12. If you press "RESET 0" and the defer bit is set in the "RESET 0" location, does a deferred addressing cycle occur (similarly for resets 1-7)?

 ### Deferred Addressing